brnt/jquery-podwheel/README.md

 If the form input has an initial value, the Podwheel widget will be initialized to that value.

+You can change the default values that get applied to all subsequent podwheels created by assigning values to the configuration parameters (same names as above) in `$.fn.podwheel.defaults`.

 Customizing Podwheel Widgets
 ----------------------------